indyleo/dots-debian/README.md

 # My Dotfiles

-Distro I Use Is Debian 12 With AwesomWM
+Distro I Use Is Debian 13 (Trixie) With AwesomWM

 # Preview